Checkio-Game-Missions/checkio-empire-pattern-recogntion/info/description.md

 To mark a located pattern, the program must change 1 to 3 and 0 to 2.
 The result will be the image matrix with the located patterns marked.

-The patterns in the image matrix will never cross because the value of each number in the patter is immediately changed when marked.
+The patterns in the image matrix will never cross because the value of each number in the pattern is immediately changed when marked.

 ```
 Pattern     Image